jayprox12/test_leagueDatabase/README.md

 <br /><br />
 ####Installing MongoDB

-To install MongoDB on your specific platform, refer to the MongoDB QuickStart.
+To install on a specific platform, Refer to https://docs.mongodb.com/v3.0/tutorial

-Once installed, create a /data/db folder for MongoDB’s data and set the appropriate permissions.

-Refer to the MongoDB Interactive Shell documentation for more information.

 <br /><br />
 ####Setting up our leagueDatabase

-- Pull the files.
+- Pull or download the files.

 - Open a shell, cd to the test_leagueDatabase directory, and execute the following command to install the express module: npm install

-*Express is a lightweight node.js web application framework.
-It provides the basic HTTP infrastructure that makes it easy to create REST APIs.

 - A node_modules folder is created in the test_leagueDatabase folder, and the Express, MongoDB, Jasmine, and Frisby modules are installed in a subfolder of node_modules.